snackattas/tournament/vagrant/tournament/README.md

 * Supports ties
 * Uses the Swiss pairing system for pairing players together
 * Supports more than one tournament in the database
-* Database prevents rematches between players
+* Prevents rematches between players
-* Each tournament can host either an even or odd number of players
+* A tournament can host either an even or odd number of players
   * In the case of an odd number of players, the weakest player receives a bye each round
   * A player cannot receive more than one bye in a tournament